 MapQuest decided to go with the “good first impressions” route by immediately providing three pop-ups.
-One of those pop-ups is to access your location, which is already a small red flag but not uncommon for navigation apps.
+One of those pop-ups is to access your location, which is already a tiny red flag but not uncommon for a navigation app.

 Thankfully, you can also easily remove your information from the application.
 But if you don’t want your data shared with governing bodies, avoid Maps.me.

 Anytime you use a map application, you expose some bit of your location to the outside world.
-There is no way around it, so you should be willing to give up some form of data when choosing to use it.
+There’s no way around it, so you should be prepared to share some data when using these apps.

 This exposure is doubly true when it comes to online navigation.
 However, those who participate in offline use maps aren’t 100% secure.